cewarkentin/Credit_Risk_Analysis/README.md

 - BRF: 0.789
 - EEC: 0.932

+The Easy Ensemble AdaBoost Classifier model has the highest balanced accuracy score and the Cluster Centroids Undersampling model has the lowest balanced accuracy score.

 The ML models have the following precision scores:

 - NRO: High Risk - 0.01, Low Risk - 1.00